02 NCAC 34 .0302 APPLICATION FOR LICENSES AND CARDS: EXAMINATION

 (4) A high-resolution, full‑face, head, and shoulder photograph of the applicant, taken within the preceding 12 months of the date of application, and not less than two and one‑half inches square, shall be attached to the application.

 (5) All applications to take the examination shall be retained by the office of the Committee secretary.
-All documents filed in support of an application shall be kept by the office of the Committee secretary; provided, however, that the Committee shall permit such documents to be withdrawn upon substitution of a true copy.
+Documents filed may include affidavits from homeowners or employers, evidence of a criminal background check, or educational transcripts and supporting documents.
 All examinations shall remain the property of the Committee.

 (6) An applicant who fails to pass the license examination within 12 months of the approval of his or her application shall be required to provide current information concerning his or her qualifications to take the examination to ensure that the applicant is still qualified to take the examination.

 (7) An applicant who gives or receives unauthorized assistance in answering test questions from anyone who is not employed by the Division during an examination shall be dismissed from the examination and his or her markings or results shall be voided and said applicant's examination fee shall be forfeited.
-Such applicant shall not be permitted to take a reexamination for a period of six months from the date of the examination.
+Unauthorized assistance means any outside assistance that has not been previously approved by the Division.
+Any applicant using unauthorized assistance shall not be permitted to take a reexamination for a period of six months from the date of the examination.
+Authorized assistance approved by the Division shall include translation services, interpretation services, or other needs required to adhere to The Americans with Disabilities Act (ADA).

 (8) No person shall be admitted to the examination room except members of the Committee, the attorney for the Committee, the examining personnel, employees of the Structural Pest Control Division, and the applicants for licensure.